i-love-coffee-i-love-tea/audogombleed.sh/README.md

 Where it really starts to get useful is when the hierarchical command tree structure comes into play.

 Let's look at a more complex command tree now, with a demonstration of using variables.
-Since autocompletion scripts are sourced, you can create directory bookmarks.
+Since autocompletion scripts are sourced, you can create directory bookmarks with this configuration.
+The indentation ca be freely chosen.
+The identation of the first indented line after the binning of a command tree decides how the rest of the file must be indented (meaning which indentation depth is one level in tree depth).

     [env]
     GIT_ROOT="~/git/some/deep/directory/structure/in/a/large/git/repository/"